wassimsalam01/wassimsalam01/README.md

 ### Hi there 👋

-- ⚡ I’m currently finishing up my M.Sc. thesis in Bioinformatics at the Leibniz-Institut für Gewässerökologie und Binnenfischerei (IGB)
+- ⚡ I completed my M.Sc. in Bioinformatics at the Freie Universität Berlin and my thesis at the Leibniz-Institut für Gewässerökologie und Binnenfischerei (IGB)
 - 🔭 My thesis topic revolved around the analysis of Differentially Methylated Regions (DMR) in a triploid asexual Arctic _Daphnia pulicaria_ population, which will be made public here in the future
   - 🌱 I used nf-core/methylseq to analyse WGBS data.
 I successfully created an insitutional configuration profile for my university's HPC system _Curta_, which can be checked out here: [FUB Curta](https://nf-co.re/configs/fub_curta)
   - 😄 Part of my thesis entailed creating a pipeline to compute an alternate reference genome for said triploid asexual Arctic _Daphnia pulicaria_, which is already available here: [Snakemake Pipeline](https://github.com/wassimsalam01/snakemake-triploid-alt-ref-genome-pipeline)